collapsed-stacks/atheism/questions/2031/are-there-any-studies-which-correlate-the-lack-of-religious-belief-the-lack-of.md

 - posted by: [edelwater](https://stackexchange.com/users/-1/562-edelwater) on 2011-01-08
 - score: 0

-<p>I found: "Relation of intelligence and religiosity to depressive disorders in offspring of depressed and nondepressed mothers" ( <a href="http://www.ncbi.nlm.nih.gov/pubmed/12707562" rel="nofollow">http://www.ncbi.nlm.nih.gov/pubmed/12707562</a> )</p>
+I found: "Relation of intelligence and religiosity to depressive disorders in offspring of depressed and nondepressed mothers" ( http://www.ncbi.nlm.nih.gov/pubmed/12707562 )

-<p>But probably with some smarter queries you can get some more by searching on pubmed</p>
+But probably with some smarter queries you can get some more by searching on pubmed

 ## Answer 2040